thiagofelicissimo/BiTTs/README.md

 ### Evaluating terms and checking for equality

-We also provide the commands `eval` for evaluating terms to normal form, and `check` for checking that two terms are definitionally equal.
+We also provide the commands `evaluate` for evaluating terms to normal form, and `assert` for asserting that two terms are definitionally equal.
 For instance, assuming we have added natural numbers to the theory and defined factorial, we can use them to compute the factorial of 3 and check that it is equal to 6.
 ```
 let fact3 : Tm(ℕ) := ﹫(fact, S(S(S(0))))
 evaluate fact3